 How bright will your space be after you convert to LED Lighting?
 That’s a great question.
-No one wants to spend money on a LED lighting conversion project only to find out the room isn’t bright enough.
-Or too bright.
-Saving money is one thing.
-Ending up with the right results is as important when upgrading to LED lights.
+No one wants to spend money on a LED lighting conversion project only to find out the room isn’t bright enough or is too bright.
+Saving money is one thing but ending up with the right results is just as important when upgrading to LED lights.

 So, how can you make sure the light you choose will be the right choice?
 How many watts?
 How many lumens?
 What optics should you use?
 It’s hard to look at a cut sheet and determine that this is the perfect light for the job.

 To use this calculator, enter the following:

 - Length, Width and Height of room in feet

 - Lumen output of the fixture you want to test

 - The desired foot candles of the fixture